Visa Information for After Your Studies

 UK Council for International Student Affairs: https://ukcisa.org.uk/Information--Advice/Working/Working-after-studies

-The employer will need to have a licence issued by the Home Office in order to employ you.
-You can see a register of companies who hold a Tier 2 and/or Tier 5 licence on the Home Office website, as this may help you consider which companies to look at when you are ready to look for work.
+The employer will need to have a licence issued by the Home Office in order to employ you as a Skilled Worker.
+You can see a register of companies who hold a Skilled Worker Route and/or Tier 5 licence on the Home Office website, as this may help you consider which companies to look at when you are ready to look for work.

-There are different sub-categories of visa under Tier 2 and Tier 5 that may be of interest to you.
+There are different sub-categories of visa under Skilled Worker Route and Tier 5 that may be of interest to you.
 You can see more information about the different work visa categories on the Home Office website.

-The company’s HR team should be able to help you apply for the Tier 2 or Tier 5 visa if they wish to sponsor you.
+The company’s HR team should be able to help you apply for the Skilled Worker Route or Tier 5 visa if they wish to sponsor you.
 There are many different requirements you will need to meet, depending on the category of visa you are applying for.

 For specific advice about the requirements of each visa, please refer to the Home Office website.